This story was updated December 2022

 6184-a Arlington Blvd, Falls Church; 703-532-2125

-This storefront remains a standard-bearer of Hong Kong–style Chinese cooking—from the crackling-skinned Peking duck and marvelous lacquered roast pig to a dizzying array of soups, seafood dishes, stir-fries.
-Don’t miss shrimp-and-pork wonton with brown vinegar and red chili sauces in addition to the meats, plus beautifully stir-fried greens and steaming noodle soups.
-In addition to takeout, look for delivery via GrubHub.
+Mark’s storefront remains a standard-bearer of Hong Kong-style cooking, from Peking duck to lacquered roast pork.
+Don’t miss shrimp-and-pork wontons with vinegar and chili sauce, beautifully stir-fried greens, and steaming noodle soups.
+In addition to takeout, look for delivery via GrubHub and dine-in.

 Panda Gourmet and Xi’an Gourmet